ltelab/disdrodb/docs/source/quick_start.rst

     disdrodb.available_stations(available_data=True)

-By updating from time-to-time the DISDRODB Metadata Archive, you will be able to download new stations as they become available.
+By periodically updating the DISDRODB Metadata Archive, you can download new stations as they become available.

-To download all raw data stored into the DISDRODB Decentralized Data Archive, you just have to run the following command:
+To download all raw data in the DISDRODB Decentralized Data Archive, run:

 .. code:: bash